Mobile Legends: Bang Bang: Classic and Ranked

-Arcade and other modes
+Other modes

 Arcade is an additional game mode in Mobile Legends: Bang Bang that can time-to-time be playable during special events, holidays, or occasions.
 The mode feature various strategy based sub-games.

 Brawl is a game mode where players are given two random heroes in their inventory at the start of the game.
 This mode contains only one lane with two turrets defending the base of both teams.
 Items can only be bought inside the base and players that leave it cannot re-enter unless when respawning.
 A special variation called Shadow Brawl is released from time to time.
 The difference is players at the start of the game will choose from the same set of heroes.
 The hero with the most votes will be used by the entire team.

 As an auto battler game, Magic Chess is about strategy.
 A player, represented by a "commander", faces seven other players over the course of several rounds on a chess-like battlefield.
 Instead of fighting one's self, a player buys, equips, and lines up units that constitute Mobile Legends: Bang Bang Heroes.
 Apart from different types of "synergies", a player has to delegate the random items they gained while also taking care of the specific position of each hero on the battlefield.
 Additionally, a player can increase their gold income by economizing or going on winning/losing streaks.
 In the end, a player has to eliminate the other competing players by reducing the health points of their commander to zero.
 Depending on a player's placement, they will gain a certain amount of rank points after the game.
 Starting at Warrior, players can rank up to Mythic similar to the core game's ranking system.
 In update patch note 1.4.60, Magic Chess was included as a permanent arcade game mode, after temporarily being added in January 2020.
 This and Brawl are the only permanent arcade modes so far.

 Various arcade games use the same battlefield as rank/classic mode but with twists.
-These modes include Mayhem, where all heroes' abilities are enhanced and a player starts the game at level four, Deathbattle, where players will play different heroes in a single match, and Mirror, where players of the same team will be using the same hero throughout the match based on majority voting.
+These modes include Mayhem, where all heroes' abilities are enhanced and a player starts the game at level four, Death battle, where players will play different heroes in a single match, and Mirror, where players of the same team will be using the same hero throughout the match based on majority voting.

-Other game modes include an option to fight against AI heroes, custom 5v5 battles with other players, and hero training.
+Other game modes include an option to fight against AI heroes, custom 5v5 battles with other players, 1v1, and hero training.